jeffreybarry/jeffreybarry/README.md

 💬 I'm a Lecturer of Data Science at Washington and Lee University.

-📚 🖥️ ✍️ At the core of my life's work—as an educator, software engineer, writer, or reader—is understanding how we tell and read stories, both fictional and factual, within digital media.
+📚 🖥️ ✍️ My life's work—as an educator, software engineer, writer, or reader—is understanding how we convey and experience stories, both fictional and factual, through digital media.
 The future of my child’s life is the lens through which I view the changing shape of creativity, learning, and leisure in the twenty-first century.

 ---